-Lyn Collingridge - Acting Chief Executive Officer, General Counsel and Company Secretary Ms Collingridge joined STC in October 1998 as General Counsel and Company secretary.
+Lyn Collingridge - General Counsel and Company Secretary Ms Collingridge joined STC in October 1998 as General Counsel and Company Secretary.
 Having worked in the superannuation industry since 1989, she is a superannuation lawyer with extensive experience in both the public sector and private practice.
 She is responsible for providing the Trustee Board and the Executive with legal services and oversees the compliance and secretariat services.
-Ms Collingridge was the Acting Chief Executive Officer from 1 January 2008.
+Ms Collingridge was the Acting Chief Executive Officer from 1 January 2008 until 8 February 2009.